Michael Bishop (gridiron football): Arena Football League

-From 2004-2007, Bishop played in both the CFL and the Arena Football League.
+From 2004 to 2007, Bishop played in both the CFL and the Arena Football League.
 In his first AFL season in 2004, Bishop seldom saw any playing time with the Grand Rapids Rampage, playing in only five games.
 In 2005, he started in 15 games for the Rampage and led the league in rushing yards, rushing attempts, yards-per-rush, and rushing touchdowns.
-He also set a record for most rushing yards in a single game on February 5, 2005 against the Colorado Crush by becoming the first player to ever rush for 100 yards in an AFL game.
+He also set a record for most rushing yards in a single game on February 5, 2005, against the Colorado Crush by becoming the first player to ever rush for 100 yards in an AFL game.
 In addition to this record, he also holds the AFL record for most rushing yards in a season with 459.
 Because of his rushing statistics as a quarterback combined with his strong arm, comparisons between him and NFL quarterback Michael Vick were made.
 Some fans and sports writers have labeled him the "Michael Vick of the AFL".

 In 2006, Bishop signed with the Chicago Rush.
 Despite the buzz he created in 2005, he was relegated to sharing the backup quarterback role behind Matt D'Orazio with Asad Abdul-Khaliq.
 Bishop received very little playing time upon joining the Rush in 2006, though some of that was a result of a leave of absence he took from the team due to the passing of his mother.
 The Rush went on to win ArenaBowl XX that season.

 On October 31, 2006, Bishop signed with the Kansas City Brigade.
 However, on March 13, 2007, he was traded to the Rampage, marking his second stint with the team since 2005.
 On May 15, 2007, he was placed on the Rampage's reserve list under the "left squad" category.
 This move was done to clear the way for his return to the Canadian Football League.